What is PCB Data Management?

 On the PCB side, you would move over to the PCB Footprint and 3D model information data.
 The data is used to verify routing and mechanical requirements.
 This is also the point when a mechanical engineer would join the party and start his or her work.

 Maintenance and Version Control

 One challenge is that PCB design datasets are typically vast and contain incompatible elements.
 The data contained in electrical computer-aided design (ECAD) and mechanical computer-aided design (MCAD) tools are rarely compatible with each other, let alone compatible with the data in requirements management tools.
-Effective data management requires a single integrated solution that can link tools together with managed libraries of data seamlessly and effortlessly from the design team's point of view.
+Effective data management requires a single integrated solution that can link tools together with managed libraries of data seamlessly and effortlessly from the design team's perspective.

 Any solution needs to collate data, both static and dynamic, from diverse sources into a single source of truth that designers can rely on being up-to-date and accurate.
 Automating this process to minimize data management overheads and eliminate human error is essential.
 This requires connecting to the supply chain, enforcing a source of verified component data, and implementing an integrated version control system in the design process.